holyjak/Testofill-chrome-extension/README.md

 ----------------

 - 2014-01 v1.2 release
     - JSON config using chrome.storage, move from jQuery to the smaller Sizzle, event page inst.of background, manifestv v 2
+    - support multiple sets of values for the same form & selection from them
 - 2014-01 v1.1 release
   - browser action, work on frames
 - 2012-09-26 v1.0 release